schellenberg/computerscience20/docs/_sources/ConstrainedLanguage/Step11.rst.txt

 .. image:: images/step11.png

 Reeborg wants to make some bouquets of flowers for it's friends, Zoe and Eli.
-Reeborg has permission to ``take()`` tulips from some of his neighbor's gardens.
-Unfortunately for Reeborg, each of the gardens is different.
-Reeborg does know that the garden will be rectangular, that it will take 23 steps to get around the garden, and that there will be a tulip in each corner of the garden.
+Reeborg has permission to ``take()`` tulips from some of his neighbor's yards.
+Unfortunately for Reeborg, each of the yards is different.
+Reeborg does know that the yard will be rectangular, that it will take 23 steps to get around the yard, and that there will be a tulip in each corner of the yard.

-Create a program to have Reeborg walk around the outside of the garden, picking up a tulip if it can, and moving ahead if it cannot.
+Create a program to have Reeborg walk around the outside of the yard, picking up a tulip if it can, and moving ahead if it cannot.
 You **must** use a ``repeat 23:`` and ``if/else``.

 .. note:: For this step, the world will be different each time you press the *Play* button.
 Each time you run your code, new dimensions for the world will be used.
+You may assume the starting location will always be in the lower left hand corner of the world.

 .. |reeborg_environment| raw:: html